 - voluntary sector organisations

 - health professionals and social care professionals.

 As with any third party we must not disclose any information unless we have the customer’s consent to do so.
 For further information see DMBM511600 and DMBM512200.

 Where a third party has consent from the customer to speak to us we should try and speak to them and resolve any issues as much as possible.
 While we should never discuss a client’s case with a third party who does not have appropriate authority this does not mean that we should immediately stop listening to anything the third party has to share.
 However, if you feel that no progress is being made with the third party then you should contact them either explaining what you intend to do next or giving them the opportunity to respond before you take any further action.
-If you have any doubt about whether it is appropriate to contact the customer directly in these circumstances follow the guidance in the Very vulnerable customers and complex cases section below.
+If you have any doubt about whether it is appropriate to contact the customer directly in these circumstances follow the guidance in the ’Customers who need extra support’ section below.

 Who can make decisions when the person does not have the mental capacity?

 In rare cases the third party may explain that even if reasonable adjustments are made the person would still be unable to deal with their tax affairs.
 In these circumstances you must not disclose any information to the third party unless they can provide one of the following documents.

 - A letter signed by the person that explicitly authorises a named individual or organisation to act on their behalf.

 - A document granting Power of Attorney.

 - An order of the Court of Protection (in England, Wales and Northern Ireland) or an Intervention Order or Guardianship Order (in Scotland under the Adults With Incapacity (Scotland) Act 2000) appointing the named individual to either deal specifically with the person’s tax affairs or their financial affairs in general.